github-education-resources/graduation/_data/Bhargava10/Bhargava10.md

 ---
 name: BHARGAV RAMESH BABU # No longer than 18 characters
-institution: ACHARYA INSTITUTE OF TECHNOLOGY 🚩 # no longer than 58 characters
+institution: ACHARYA INSTITUTE OF TECHNOLOGY# no longer than 58 characters
 profile_pic: octocat.png # Name and extension of your profile picture(ex. mona.png)
 quote:  Gald to graduate! # no longer than 100 characters
 github_user: Bhargava10